dictyBase/Migration/stock-data-migration/export_validation.md

 Stock Export: Data Validation
 ===

-Data validation to ensure that the data exported using `modware` is the same as the data retrieve from the database using SQL statements.
+The following analysis was performed to ensure that the data exported using `modware-loader` is the same as the data retrieve from the database using `SQL` statements.
 The analysis is based on the counts of both the files and sql outputs.

 The database snapshot used was `dictyfull_20150309.zip`.
-As consequence, a different snapshot might get different counts than those summarized here.
+A different snapshot might get different counts than those summarized here.

 The tables used to build the queries are summarized in the following figure: